-Our first idea to overcome this challenge is to allow c to be such that 2Ext(Ext(w; s), c) = mwhere 2Ext is a 2-source extractor.
-As it turns out, this construction is secure for the following reason: even if the tampered output leaks some information about Ext(w; s), the two source extractor will ensure that the "masking" remains secure.
-This leads to an NMC with rate $\frac{1}{9}$ in the split-state model.
+Our first idea to overcome this challenge is to allow c to be such that $2\mathsf{Ext}(\mathsf{Ext}(w;s),c)=m$ where $2\mathsf{Ext}$ is a 2-source extractor.
+As it turns out, this construction is secure for the following reason: even if the tampered output leaks some information about $\mathsf{Ext}(w;s)$, the two source extractor3

 The main idea behind our final construction is to tackle the information leakage on $\mathsf{Ext}(w;s)$ head-on.
-In particular, though the tampered message may leak information about $\mathsf{Ext}(w;s)$ , we can ensure that this information is useless as far as breaking non-malleability is concerned.
-In fact, we do this while further simplifying our construction: We set the second half of the right state to be $(c = \mathsf{Ext}(w; s) \oplus m) \| \sigma_c$ where $\sigma_c$ is a MAC tag of c evaluated on key $k_c$ .
+In particular, though the tampered message may leak information about $\mathsf{Ext}(w;s)$, we can ensure that this information is useless as far as breaking non-malleability is concerned.
+In fact, we do this while further simplifying our construction: We set the second half of the right state to be $(c = \mathsf{Ext}(w;s) \oplus m) \| \sigma_c$ where σ_c is a MAC tag of c evaluated on key k_c .
 In retrospect, our encoding scheme is nearly identical to that due to Kanukurthi, Obbattu and Sekar [KOS17].
 While [KOS17] gave a four state construction, we merge states to obtain a two state construction.
+We now offer a more detailed overview of the construction as well as the proof.

 Figure 2: Overview of the construction.
-Blocks $\ell, r$ come from augmented non-malleable code.
-The encoder proceeds in steps: first, we randomly sample $s, k_w, k_c, w$ (all independently of the message we are encoding), then we encode $s, k_w, k_c$ using NMC into $\ell, r$ .
-We then set $c = \mathsf{Ext}(w; s) \oplus m$ , and evaluate $\sigma_c$ as a MAC tag of c on key $k_c$ , and $\sigma_w$ as MAC tag of w on key $k_w$ .
+Blocks l, r come from augmented non-malleable code.
+The encoder proceeds in steps: first, we randomly sample s, k_w, k_c, w (all independently of the message we are encoding), then we encode s, k_w, k_c using NMC into l, r .
+We then set $c = \mathsf{Ext}(w; s) \oplus m$, and evaluate σ_c as a MAC tag of c on key c and c as MAC tag of c on key c and c as MAC tag of c on key c.

 Our construction uses the following building blocks: a message authentication code, a strong seeded extractor, and a low-rate non-malleable code which we shall use to encode the keys of the message authentication code and the seed for the seeded extractor.
 The overview of the construction can be found in the Figure 2.
 We will use the notation from the above-mentioned figure.
-Also, for a variable $X, \underline{X}$ will denote its tampering.
+Also, for a variable X, X will denote its tampering.
 We proceed with a slightly simplified sketch of the proof.